A Heartful Approach

-the ADHD Guy
+ADHD

-Heartfulness means discovering, identifying, actualizing, and applying your abilities.
-We start by exploring your strengths.
+We start by exploring strengths.
 What do you like?
 What’s important to you?
 What are you good at?
 How do you spend your time?
 What relationships in your life are important to you?
 What environments are you most comfortable in?
 How do you handle challenge?
 What does it mean to be resilient?

-The mission of theADHDguy is to provide ADHD supports to anyone and everyone who really wants it.
-Our mission at theADHDguy is to make sure anyone who really wants supports are able to get it, regardless of location or resources.
-Our on-line services enables you to have your own ADHD coach, no matter where you are in the world.
-We also work with parents, girlfriends, wives, husbands, etc., and/or anyone who cares for someone with ADHD.
+The mission of theADHDguy is to provide ADHD supports to anyone and everyone who really wants and needs them regardless of resources.
+Our in person and on-line services enables you to have your own ADHD coach, no matter where you are in the world.
+We work with parents, teachers administrators, and also offer supports for adult EF as well as services for anyone who cares for someone with EF.

 ADHD stands for Attention Deficit and Hyperactivity Disorder.
 People with ADHD have trouble paying attention or concentrating.
 Symptoms of ADHD are grouped into three categories: inattention, hyperactivity, and impulsiveness.
 It’s hard to follow directions, and boredom and frustration with tasks is common.
 People with ADHD tend to move constantly and are impulsive, not stopping to think before acting.
 These symptoms can make it hard to function in school, at work, and in relationships.
 Adults with ADHD may have difficulty with time management, organizational skills, goal setting, employment; as well as relationships, self-esteem, and addictions.
 The National Institute of Mental Health (NIMH) estimates that 3% to 5% of children have ADHD.
 Some say ADHD may occurs in 8% to 10% of school-aged children.
 ADHD is now recognized in more adults than previously thought.